-Although NAV of mutual funds and market price may appear similar, they are two entirely different concepts.
-Accordingly, the assumption that investing in a scheme with a lower NAV will fare well is not true.
+Although the NAV of a mutual fund and market price may appear similar, they are two entirely different concepts.

 There are cut-off times for mutual fund investments and redemptions.
 Their primary purpose is to decide on the net asset value to allot units or distribute gains.
 Simply, the allotment of units depends on when the application is submitted and when the fund house receives the investment amount.
 The cut-off times vary across different mutual fund schemes, namely, liquid, debt, and equity schemes.